The Effects of Data Quality on Machine Learning Performance on Tabular Data: Related Work

 \section{Related Work}

-First, we report on the state of the art in data validation for ML.
-Then, we discuss related work that studies the influence of data quality on ML-models, namely by conducting an empirical evaluation, cleaning the data or by focusing on a specific error type like label noise.
+First, we report on the state of the art in data validation for ML\@.
+Then, we discuss related work that studies the influence of data quality on ML models, namely by conducting an empirical evaluation, cleaning the data or by focusing on a specific error type like label noise.
+We summarize related work in Table~\ref{tab:related_work}, highlighting the respective considered data quality dimensions, employed ML algorithms, and methodologies.

-\stitle{Data validation.} Several approaches have emerged to validate ML pipelines as well as the data fed to them, which includes training and serving data (data used in production).
+\stitle{Data validation} Several approaches have emerged to validate ML pipelines as well as the data fed to them, which includes training and serving data (data used in production).
 These approaches use the concept of \emph{unit tests} to help engineers diagnose model-quality issues originating from data errors.
-For instance, the validation system implemented by \textcite{breck2019data} and the similar system by \textcite{SchelterRB20} focus on validating serving data given a classification pipeline as a black box.
+For instance, the validation system implemented by Breck et al.~\cite{breck2019data} and the similar system by Schelter et al.~\cite{SchelterRB20} focus on validating serving data given a classification pipeline as a black box.

-Generally, validation systems check, on the one hand, for traditional data quality dimensions, such as consistency and completeness, and on the other hand for ML-dependent dimensions, such as model robustness and privacy~\cite{biessmann2021automated}.
-To help data scientists with the validation task, \textcite{SchelterRB21} introduced the experimental library JENGA\@.
-It enables testing ML-model's robustness under data errors in serving data.
+Generally, validation systems check, on the one hand, for traditional data quality dimensions, such as consistency and completeness, and on the other hand for ML dependent dimensions, such as model robustness and privacy~\cite{biessmann2021automated}.
+To help data scientists with the validation task, Schelter et al.\ introduced the experimental library JENGA~\cite{SchelterRB21}.
+It enables testing ML model's robustness under data errors in serving data.
 The authors use the concept of polluters or data corruptions as in our work.
 However, they do not provide an extensive experimental study and their focus is on describing the framework.